CloudLabsAI-Azure/hack-in-a-day-challenges/visual-assistant-with-gen-ai/challenge-1.md

 In this challenge, you’ll create the **Custom Vision resources** required for the Visual Assistant — including **Training** and **Prediction** endpoints — which will later be used to train and deploy defect detection models.

-## Accessing the Datasets
+## Accessing the Datasets and Codefiles

-Please copy the below link and paste in a new browser tab inside your LabVM to download the required datasets for the usecase and extract it.
+Please copy the below link and paste in a new browser tab inside your LabVM to download the required datasets and codefiles for the usecase and extract it.

 ```
 https://github.com/CloudLabsAI-Azure/hack-in-a-day-challenges/archive/refs/heads/c3-datasets.zip
 ```
+> Once the file is downloaded, please extract it in any desired path in the LabVM.
+You will be able to see `Codefiles` and `Datasets` folders.

 ## Challenge Objectives
 - Create **Azure Custom Vision Training** and **Prediction** resources.